angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 * Signal `input` vs constructor time
 * Writing to signals in effects (before Angular 19)
 * When should we use Signals `effect` vs `linkedSignal`
+* Component instance reuse when navigating to the same route with different path params (declarative reactive logic)

 ## How to use exercises